acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 Why should you write tests at all, then?

-Some reasons justify why some teams don't miss tests.
-If they don't mind the occasional bug and are not used to doing refactoring are examples.
+If you try a bit harder, you can find some reasons that would justify why some teams don't miss tests.
+Some such situations are when the team doesn't mind the occasional bug and or when its members are not used to doing refactoring frequently.

 What do those points indicate?

-For one, it tells us the team is not worried about being fast consistently.
-(It does want to go fast, but only "right now", and at the cost of quality.)
+For one, they tell us the team is not worried about being fast in the long run.
+It does want to go fast, but only "right now" (and at the cost of quality).

 Is that good enough?